 Choosing a lender isn't the first step in becoming a homeowner.
 In reality, the home buying process starts with your finances.
 Putting back your money for a down payment is a good idea, but if you lack an acceptable credit score to back it up, you could end up renting longer than you expected in Salisbury until you raise your score.

 A FICO score is a collection of your years of credit history based on an instrument developed by Fair Isaac and Company.
 The score ranges from 300 to 850, with most people normally having a score of 600.
 Since we've experienced an economic downturn, however, some borrowers have seen their score drop dramatically because of unemployment, closed credit card accounts, or credit card accounts closed by the lender due to inactivity.
 Some of the factors in calculating your FICO score are:

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?

 - Credit Inquiries — Do you have too many open accounts?

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

-- Payment History — How many late payments have you made?
+- Payment History — How many times do you make late payments?

-To learn more, visit myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
+Get more information by visiting myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.